msgrant7/skills-markdown/index.md

 2) Did a Pull Request to compare to existing 'main' branch in the repository.
 3) Did the 'Commit Changes' in order to Merge this updated file to 'main.'
-4) After the successul Pull Request and Merge-Commit, GitHub offered to DELETE this 'start-markdown' branch since it was empty now and had served its purpose.
+4) After the successul Pull Request and Merge-Commit, GitHub offered to DELETE the 'start-markdown' branch since it was empty now and had served its purpose.
 Opted to delete, as recommended.

 5) Added an image to the Markdown file as follows: